xuankimtran/docs-1/pages/katalon-studio/docs/desired-capabilities-settings-webui.md

    </tbody>
    </table>

-   Alternatively, you can copy and paste the following script in the settings files.
+   Alternatively, you can copy and paste the following script into the settings files.

    ```groovy
    {"CHROME_DRIVER":{"args":["--start-maximized"]}}